Update: Until October 3, 2019, pick up a one-year subscription to ProWritingAid as part of the Write-Publish-Profit bundle of writing resources.

 Don’t abandon your favorite human editor, but consider using this software to improve your drafts before you enlist a human being.

 Consider using ProWritingAid as part of your overall revision process.
-Check out my online course, Revising Your Writing.
+Grab it today as part of the Write-Publish-Profit bundle of writing resources.